utk-cs340-fall22/code-review/README.md

 a whole file, in which case you can say something like:
   > Base64.c: all indentations should be changed from 2 spaces to 4 spaces.

-In some cases, there is a block of code that is wrong, for example, the indentation may be wrong.
+In come cases, there is a block of code that is wrong, for example, the indentation may be wrong.
 List the block as 1 item with the line number of the first bad line.
 Do not list as one bad item per line.
 For example, if all the cases in a switch statement are indented wrong, list that as one